RohitDhankar/learn-flask/aws_instance/aws-cli_update.md

 ```
 #
-- Delete Bucket which has content with it -- force
+- Delete Bucket which has content within it , need to use the Flag -- force
 - The Bucket Policy needs to be Updated in the AWS Console before we can Delete the bucket from the AWS-CLI
 - https://s3.console.aws.amazon.com/s3/buckets/elasticbeanstalk-ap-southeast-1-628500077650/?region=ap-southeast-1&tab=permissions
 #
-- below change the value within the key -- "Effect": "Deny", for the Key - "Action": "s3:DeleteBucket",
+- below change the value to - "Allow" for the key -- "Effect": "Deny", coreesponding to the Key - "Action": "s3:DeleteBucket",
 #
 ```
 {